-- Show Cause and status hearings will be heard remotely by WebEx - Initial Scheduling, Pre-Trial Conferences, and Trials will be held remotely by WebEx
+- Judges and staff will continue to work remotely - Show Cause and status hearings will be heard remotely by WebEx - Initial Scheduling, Pre-Trial Conferences, and Trials will be held remotely by WebEx

 OFFICE OF THE AUDITOR MASTER

 The Auditor-Master is conducting all hearings remotely by WebEx.
 Parties may attend by telephone or video-conferencing.
 Instructions for remote participation will be provided to all Parties.